thomaspatzke/Burp-Randomizer/README.md

 Send the request to the Repeater/Intruder and put #RANDOM# where randomization is required.
 Then send this request to the Scanner, Intruder or some different tool.
-The extension now replaces each occurence of #RANDOM# with a random token.
+The extension now replaces each occurence of #RANDOM# with a random token and #RANDOMNUM# with random number.

 ## Configuration